lemonheee/boilerplate-port-scanner/README.md

 # Port Scanner

-This is the boilerplate for the Port Scanner project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/information-security/information-security-projects/port-scanner
+This is my modified code from the boilerplate for the Port Scanner project.

+Information be found at https://www.freecodecamp.org/learn/information-security/information-security-projects/port-scanner